-The House's fiscal year 2023 budget was approved with a 7% increase in State General Fund Appropriation from the prior fiscal year.
+The House's fiscal year 2024 budget was approved with no change in State General Fund Appropriation from the prior fiscal year and remained at \$30,998,300.

 CONTACTING THE HOUSE'S MANAGEMENT

 This audit report is designed to provide a general overview of the House and to demonstrate the House's accountability for its finances.
 If you have any questions about this report or need additional information, please contact the House of Representatives, State of Louisiana, P. O. Box 94062, Baton Rouge, Louisiana 70804.